Code-Institute-Submissions/artontray-PROJECT3/README.md

 ## Structure of the game

-Le juste prix game has one main page run.py .
+Le "juste prix" game has one main page called run.py .
 This [Page](https://lejusteprix.herokuapp.com/) is the default loading page.
 When first loading, a box pops up displaying a welcome message .
 Next box, the user will be invited to register an username.
 The main page run.py is calling an other page called print.py for :
 - printing out a welcome message : welcome_print()
 - printing out messages to the user : my_print()